goruck/all/README.md

 6. WhatsMyStatusIntent what is the status
 7. MyNumIsIntent {Keys}

 The "LIST_OF_KEYS" slot enables the intent MyNumIsIntent to activate when Alex hears the name of the buttons on the keypad defined by the slot.
-The intent "WhatsMyStatusIntent" activates when Alexa hears any of the status related utterances listed above <sup>[3](#myfootnote3)</sup>.
+The intent "WhatsMyStatusIntent" activates when Alexa hears any of the status related utterances listed above.
 When the intents activate, they cause the service end point Lambda funcation to run and perform specific processing depending on the user intent.

+The skill is invoked by saying to Alexa "ask panel" or "tell panel".

 ## AWS Lambda function
 You need to have an Aamazon Web Services account to use Lambda.
 I already was an EC2 user, so I didn't have to set one up but if you can do so at https://aws.amazon.com/.
 Like all AWS products, there is good [documentation](https://aws.amazon.com/lambda/) available on the AWS site that you should read to come up to speed on it, if not already familiar.
 I did that but I still found it challenging to use the product, mainly due to my unfamiliarity with javascript, Node, and asynchronous programming which are all essential to using Lambda.
 To get up to speed, I read a few books and articles including [*Sams Teach Yourself Node.js in 24 Hours*](http://smile.amazon.com/dp/0672335956) by Ornbo, [*JavaScript: The Good Parts*](http://smile.amazon.com/dp/0596517742) by Crockford, and [*Asynchronous programming and continuation-passing style in JavaScript*](http://www.2ality.com/2012/06/continuation-passing-style.html) by Rauschmayer.
 Over time, I understood how well suited Lambda and Node.js is to helping scale the cloud side to handle applications like voice control of things given how Lambda was designed to handle bursty applications and the non-blocking I/O benefits of Node.js.